bcollier1/cst2335/README.md

 # cst2335
 Algonquin College Android Development

-All projects will be form and pushed to this repository.
-Created by Brady Collier - Algonquin Student
+All projects will be formed and pushed to this repository.
+Created by Brady
+Collier - Algonquin Student